Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Analysis

 \section{Data Analysis}

-In Section~\ref{sec:extract} we turned the raw \texttt{FITS} files that we collected during our observations into time-series of 1D wavelength-calibrated spectra of LHS 1140 and the comparison star.
-These time-series spectra exhibit two types of systematic trends which we address before constructing a transmission spectrum: 1) instrument systematics derived from the Magellan telescopes and the IMACS and LDSS3C spectrographs, and 2) telluric systematics derived from the Earth's atmosphere, which we peer through as we observe.
-So as to not tamper with the transit information buried in the time-series, we model the systmatics at the same time as we model the transit properties of LHS 1140.
+In Section~\ref{sec:extract} we turned the raw \texttt{FITS} files that we collected during our observations into time series of 1D wavelength-calibrated spectra of LHS 1140 and the comparison star.
+These time series spectra exhibit two types of systematic trends that we address before constructing a transmission spectrum: (1) instrument systematics from the Magellan telescopes and the IMACS and LDSS3C spectrographs, and (2) telluric systematics from Earth's atmosphere, which we peer through as we observe.
+So as not to tamper with the transit information buried in the time series, we model the systematics at the same time as we model the transit properties of LHS 1140b.
 We ultimately want to simultaneously analyze the spectra from each data set in order to construct the transmission spectrum.

 We built a custom data analysis pipeline that picks up where \texttt{mosasaurus} left off.
-The pipeline, named \href{https://github.com/hdiamondlowe/decorrasaurus/releases/tag/v1.0}{\texttt{decorrasaurus\footnote{This pipeline is the new-and-improved cousin of the \href{https://github.com/hdiamondlowe/detrendersaurus/releases/tag/v1.0}{\texttt{detrendersaurus}} pipeline, which is no longer supported.}}}, is built to take in IMACS and LDSS3C data cubes from \texttt{mosasaurus} and return decorrelated light curves that can be turned into transmission spectra.
+The pipeline, named \href{https://github.com/hdiamondlowe/decorrasaurus/releases/tag/v2.0}{\texttt{decorrasaurus,\footnote{This pipeline is the new and improved cousin of the \href{https://github.com/hdiamondlowe/detrendersaurus/releases/tag/v1.0}{\texttt{detrendersaurus}} pipeline, which is no longer used.}}} is built to take in IMACS and LDSS3C data cubes from \texttt{mosasaurus} and return systematic-removed light curves that can be turned into transmission spectra.
+The \texttt{decorrasaurus} pipeline supports two methods of treating these effects in the light curves: (1) with a linear fit, and (2) with a Gaussian process (GP) regression.
+Where the methods differ in the analysis, we split the steps into a part A and a part B, respectively.